Utility Restructuring, Corporatization, Decentralization, and Performance Contracts

 There is potential, however, in aggregation for conflict between the parties if rights and obligations of each entity are not clearly established.
 It must also be emphasized that investments in infrastructure are long-term and that any relationship that is brokered for aggregation purposes will need to be enduring and flexible.
 These will be issues of concern for any funding institution as the success of the project will depend largely on the entities working towards common goals.

-For more discussion on aggregation, go to
+For more discussion on aggregation and to explore 14 case studies spanning various geographies, go to

 Contract Plans & Performance Contracts